philcockfield/amqp-pubsub/README.md

 const myEvent = pubsub.event("my-event");
 ```

-To listen to events pass the `subscribe` method a handler:
+To listen to events pass data to the `subscribe` method a handler:

 ```js
 myEvent.subscribe(data => {